 - Let the custard come to room temperature, and then place the ramequins in the fridge for at least 4 hours.

-- Before serving, sprinkle 1/2 teaspoon of brown sugar (see notes) on top of each ramequin and caramelise under the broiler, or by it using a torch.
+- 10 minutes before serving, sprinkle 1/2 teaspoon of brown sugar (see notes) on top of each ramequin, and caramelize under the broiler, or by it using a torch.
 Let set it and harden few minutes before serving.

-- I prefer brown sugar over white granulated sugar to caramelise the top as it has more interesting golden hues when it melts.
+- I prefer light brown sugar over white granulated sugar to caramelize the top as it has more interesting golden hues when it melts.

 - To infuse the milk I either use a no-mess metal or a disposable tea infuser.